adamschlesinger/website/res/pages/projects.md

 feature creep: the game

-this project started from a realization that the initiative system in d&d could be better if it was reversed. let me
+this project started from a realization that i really hated the initiative system in d&d... until i reversed it. let me
 explain: instead of the highest roll going first, they go last, and actions don't resolve until the turn has ended. this system allows for a few things d&d doesn't really have: counters and combos. by having actions added to a pile to happen "later" a player can choose to respond that turn. this can create huge moments of a player clashing to block an